A.J. Green Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 - Note: Green's stats vs. Seahawks date back to 2016.

-- The Seahawks have the NFL's 31st-ranked pass defense this season, allowing 282.9 yards per game through the air.
+- The 282.9 yards per game the Seahawks are giving up through the air makes them the NFL's 31st-ranked pass defense.

-- With 23 passing TDs allowed this year, the Seahawks defense is ranked 10th in the league.
+- At 1.4 passing TDs conceded per game, the Seahawks defense is ranked 10th in the NFL.

 Recent Performances

-- In last week's outing against the Cowboys, Green was targeted six times, picking up 74 yards on three receptions (averaging 24.7 yards per catch).
+- In last week's game against the Cowboys, Green was targeted six times and racked up three catches for 74 yards (24.7 yards per catch).

-- Green has collected 171 receiving yards (57.0 per game), reeling in eight passes on 17 targets over his last three games.
+- Green has totaled 171 receiving yards (57 per game), hauling in eight passes on 17 targets over his last three outings.

 Green's Arizona Teammates